DiedrichsenLab/SUITPapaya/README.md

         │
         └───atl-<XXX>.lut (Required if you have at least one atlas to show) │       A .lut file contains color information for the labels in the corresponding .nii file.
+        |				Currently, the first column of the lut file (lable number) is ignored and the code assumes the
+        |       labels start at 1 on continuously increase.
+Remove any leading line with 0!
-        │       please make sure to replace <XXX> with its corresponding atlas name │
+        │       please make sure to replace <XXX> with its corresponding atlas name.
+        │
         └───atlas_description.json (Required)
         │       A .json file that summarizes the current folder collection and describe each of the